LEAVE THE CLOUD. JOIN THE SWARM.

 Update & verify

-To redeploy, run the same feed upload command — the Feed Manifest URL stays the same automatically.
+To redeploy, run the same command — pick the same identity from the prompt and the Feed Manifest URL stays the same automatically.

 • To confirm the feed points to the latest version: